Newborn Screening Program

 You can download and print a “Hearing Checklist” from the Texas Department of Social and Health Services below.
 Use the checklist as a guide to know if your baby is continuing to hear well.

 You can find out more about newborn screening by visiting the links below.
-If you have any questions or concerns, please call us at 915-577-8467 (THOP).

 A downloadable form that will help you keep track of your baby's hearing development